shopware5/devdocs/source/blog/_posts/2018-03-15-online-certification.md

 ---
-title: New: Get your template or developer certification online
+title: New - Get your template or developer certification online
 tags:
 - certification
 - training